zvolcsey/practice-testing/README.md

 `2022-06-24`

 - I added starting projects file to the `async-testing` folder and practiced the async testing in the `async-example.test.js` file based on the instructions of the course instructor.

+`2022-06-25`

 - I added starting projects file to the `mocking-and-spies` folder and practiced the mocking and spies based on the instructions of the course instructor.

+- I added starting projects file to the `advanced-mocking` folder and practiced testing.

 The base projects is from the resources of the course.
 The author is Maximilian Schwarzmüller.